ManaliJain06/cmpe281-ManaliJain06/ProjectJournal.md

 ## Status

-Now that as we have our Mongo setup for one node is done we will create other Nodes for replication
+Now that as we have our Mongo setup for one node is done we will create other Nodes for replication and to test the CP properties for Mongo

-Step 4: Create AMI of the priavte EC2 instance
+**Step 4: Create AMI of the priavte EC2 instance**
 ​	Now we have the private instance with all the mongo DB setup done we will now create the AMI to   create other 4 clusters.

-Step 5: Launch new Instances using the AMI created
+**Step 5: Launch new Instances using the AMI created**

 ```
 		1) go to launch ec2 isntance